 Yes.
 You will need to provide your doctor with your automobile insurance information for billing purposes.

-In Florida there is a four (4) year statute of limitation in personal injury claims.
-This means that unless you settle the claim or file a lawsuit within four (4) years from the date of the accident you will be forever barred from recovering money damages.
+In Florida there is a two (2) year statute of limitation in personal injury claims.
+This means that unless you settle the claim or file a lawsuit within two (2) years from the date of the accident you will be forever barred from recovering money damages.

 It is impossible for us to tell you how much money, if any, you will recover in connection with your case.
 All cases are different.
 Recovery is often related to the amount of insurance coverage available, as well as the nature, extent, and duration of your injuries, along with an assessment of liability.
 As your attorneys, we feel it is our primary duty to obtain an amount of money which will fairly and justly compensate you for your injuries and other damages.
 We will make every effort to do this by locating all sources of insurance coverage and/or assets.